-Below, we discuss the security mechanisms employed by Internet Explorer, Firefox, and Chrome to motivate the design of IBEX.
-Of these browsers, Chrome has the most security-aware extension system to date.
+These and others are powerful capabilities that should not be granted wholesale to all extensions.
+Below, we discuss security mechanisms employed by Internet Explorer, Firefox, and Chrome to motivate the design of our extension system.
+Of all three browsers above, we believe that Chrome has the most security-aware extension system to date.
 We perform a detailed study of over 1,000 Chrome extensions to study the effectiveness of its security model and conclude that many, if not most, extensions are unnecessarily over-privileged.